Robust heavy-tailed versions of generalized linear models with applications in actuarial science

-It would also be interesting to work on model adaptation of GLMs whose response-variable distributions do not have tails, like logistic regression.
+Also, there may be ways to improve the proposed approach.
+A weakness that we identified (which the approach of \cite{cantoni2001robust} also has) is that the area where the original gamma PDF is replaced by a robustified function (in the case of the method of \cite{cantoni2001robust}, it is instead the area where the derivative of the log-likelihood is replaced) is based on the Pearson residual, in the same spirit as in robust linear regression.
+But, contrarily to the standardized residual in linear regression, the Pearson residual is not symmetrically distributed.
+We believe it would be interesting to explore if using a Wilson--Hilferty transformation of the Pearson residual instead would yield a significant improvement (see, e.g., \cite{terrell2003wilson} for a discussion about Wilson--Hilferty transformations).
+We expect the resulting approach not to perform significantly better than that proposed here when the shape parameter is moderate to large like in our numerical experiments in \autoref{sec:numerical_experiments} as the asymmetry of the gamma is not too severe in this case.
+Finally, it would be interesting to work on model adaptation of GLMs whose response-variable distributions do not have tails, like logistic regression.
 For such a model, it is not clear to us that there even exists a precise definition of outliers.
 There are thus interesting fundamental questions to be answered regarding robustness when one wants to use such a GLM.